clegault/dotfiles/README.md

 **Shell**

-This installs `bash`, `zsh` and sets `zsh` as the default shell for the user.
+This installs `zsh` and sets `zsh` as the default shell for the user.
 Sets the command prompt and sources the `.shell.sh` file.

 Installs On My Zsh, which I use for themes and some conveniences, and copies over the zsh themes.